 Problem solving is at the heart of mathematics.
 The focus is not on rote procedures, rote memorisation or tedious calculations but on relational understanding.
 Pupils are encouraged to solve problems working with their core competencies, such as visualisation, generalisation and decision making.
 In summary:

-Lessons typically are broken into three parts and can last one or more days.
+Concepts merge from one chapter to the next.
+Chapters are then broken down into individual lessons.Lessons typically are broken into three parts and can last one or more days.
 Pupils master topics before moving on.

 The three parts to a lesson are:

 International Primary Curriculum